 Scheyvens, R. and Storey, D. Eds.
 (2003).
 Development fieldwork: A practical guide.
 Thousand Oaks, CA: Sage Publications.

 Diana Mitlin & David Satterthwaite.
 Eds.
 (2004).
 Empowering squatter citizen: Local government, civil society and urban poverty reduction.
 Earthscan Publications.
 [This book provides eight case studies of community-driven initiatives based on participatory research processes.
 It profiles some projects where the primary development agent is local government, and others where grassroot organizations are the main catalysts.
 Reading this text will suggest potential research topics and questions.
 It also serves to highlight the importance of building, strengthening, and working through competent, accountable local organizations formed by the poor themselves.]

+For those with a Church Planting Movement Emphasis

+Schwartz, C. A. (2003).
+Natural Church Development: A Guide to Eight Essential Qualities of a Healthy Church.
+D-25924 Emmesbull, Germany, C & P Publishing. ($5.90 Amazon)

+Waymire, B. and C. Townsend (2000).
+Discovering Your City : Bringing Light to the Task of Community Transformation, Light International.

 V. Expectations & Grading

 Students will be awarded 3 credits for the first term and 3 credits for the second term.
-The end-of-first-semester grade will be reported as “IP” to reflect the “work in progress” nature of the year long project.
+The end-of-first-semester grade will be reported as “IP” to reflect the “work in progress” nature of the seven month project.
 Final grades are assigned at the end of the second semester.

 Assessments (Components of Final Grade)